About the convergence to initial data of the heat problem on the Heisenberg group: Preliminaries

-Finally, let us recall that the Heisenberg group is a \textit{space of homogeneous type} in the sense of Coiffman and Weiss (see \cite{CoWe1977} Chapitre III), and the Haar measure satisfies a doubling condition which allows us to use all of the tools available for such spaces.
+Finally, let us recall that the Heisenberg group is a space of homogeneous type in the sense of Coifman and Weiss (see \cite[Chapter III]{CoWe1977}).
+In particular, if $B(g,r)$ denotes the ball centered at $g\in\mathbb{H}_{n}$ with radius $r>0$ with respect to the Carnot-Carath\'eodory distance, then the Haar measure satisfies the doubling condition